Python3pkg/Nappy/wiki/Shell-Command.md

     nmrs_X587wFqs8z9v

 No other arguments/commands are processed.

+### Getting Rate-Limiting Information
+If you are curious about your rate-limit usage the `-R` flag will add it to your output:

+    % nr -R -n bozo
+    Remaining APIs: 299.
+New allocation in 20 seconds.
+    17

+Note that this continues to execute other nr commands (in this case reading `bozo` and reporting its value of 17).

+For testing purposes it is sometimes helpful to know you have a certain amount of API allocation remaining before hitting any limits; you can use the `--ensure` flag for this:

+    % nr -R --ensure 200 -n bozo
+    No delay needed; have 293 operations left.
+    17

+Had your current API allocation been lower than 200 you might have seen:

+    Delaying 27 seconds; only have 187 APIs left.
+    17

+If you have no other `nr` operations and just want the report or the `--ensure` action by themselves, use `-RR`:

+    % nr -RR
+    Remaining APIs: 293.
+New allocation in 47 seconds.

+or

+    % nr -RR --ensure 200
+    No delay needed; have 247 operations left.

+### Displaying Statistics
+The `--statistics` option will display additional internal statistics:

+    % nr -n --statistics
+    579875221157343692 bozo
+    2141579335528632068 A Random Number
+    9208972516053673667 Crude Oil
+    Statistics for <Numerous {api.numerousapp.com} @ 0x1010175c0>:
+       additional-chunks: 1
+          serverRequests: 3
+          rate-remaining: 297
+            first-chunks: 1
+     serverResponseTimes: [0.285916, 0.288592, 0.27704, 0, 0, 0, 0, 0, 0, 0]
+               simpleAPI: 3
+              rate-reset: 50

+The `serverResponseTimes` reports the last ten server on-the-wire delays in seconds (the most recent time is the first one in the list).
+In the above example only three requests were made so only the first three entries are non-zero and they show that over-the-wire time is taking about 280 milliseconds.
+This is measured from the time the library calls the underlying HTTP (`requests.request`) method to the time the results are returned.

+The `serverRequests` value is the number of actual HTTP interactions sent to the server.

+See the source code in `numerous.py` to understand what the rest of these mean.
+In particular the `--statistics` option is most useful for determining whether or not the throttle code has been called.

 ### More
 Still not yet documented; read the shell script source: photos, users, subscriptions, stream...